DehghanianSina/IR_Holidays_Scraper/README.md

 pip install -r requirements.txt
 ```

-## Bonus Takeout
-Also, if you need a handy Jalali-Gregorian date converter, give 🤖 [@myDateConverterBot](https://t.me/myDateConverterBot) a try.

 ## Contributing
 Contributions and suggestions are welcome!
 If you like this project, don't forget to star 🌟 the repository.